Free Shipping on All Items

 Physical Capabilities

 Physical capabilities are also an important factor when determining the weakest dinosaur.
 Dinosaurs with limited mobility, such as the Ankylosaurus, were likely much weaker than dinosaurs with greater mobility, such as the Velociraptor.
-Dinosaurs with limited mobility had less muscle mass and were not as well-equipped to defend themselves against predators.

 • Armour